Racing and all that jazz

 Les's racing prowess extended beyond the borders, as he frequented Le Mans the Monte Carlo Rally and emerged as a works driver for esteemed teams like Aston Martin, Cooper, BMC, Ford, Willment and Connaught among others.

-With an impressive tally of 154 worldwide victories, Les Leston left his tire tracks on race circuits across the globe.
+With an impressive tally of 154 worldwide victories, Les Leston left his tyre tracks on race circuits across the globe.
 His illustrious career featured unforgettable battles and victories against racing legends, including the renowned Sir Stirling Moss.
 Not bad for a chap who started racing aged 29.

 Les claimed the distinction of being the sixth-ever British winner of a Grand Prix, as well as one of the earliest British winners on the European continent.